 Normal Operation Between: When this operating mode is active there will also be start and stop times to program.
 The normal Operating Set Point is used between the programmed start and stop times and the Economy Set Point will be in effect during the rest of the day.
-There is one programmable start and stop time event per day.
+There is one start time and one stop time event per day.